askerlee/AdaFace-dev/README.md

 > Layerwise Adaptive Subject Representations for Diffusion Models
 >
 > Shaohua Li, Xiuchao Sui, Daquan Zhou, Menghan Zhou, Hong Yang, Weide Liu, Xinxing Xu, Yong Liu, Rick Goh
 >
 > Abstract: A subject is a particular person, animal or object.
 This paper is about subject representation learning for diffusion models, to control diffusion models for subject-driven generation, i.e., rendering a specific subject or in a custom style in *novel contexts*.
 We propose three criteria for an ideal subject-driven generation method: 1) capture sufficient details of the subject with authenticity to retain its identity, 2) avoid forgetting existing concepts, and 3) be amenable to prompt compositions, such as modifying subject attributes or incorporating extra objects.
 The existing methods have yet to meet the three objectives satisfactorily.
 Here we propose Layerwise Adaptive Subject Representations (LASR), which for different layers of the diffusion model, generates a subject embedding specific to the dynamic layer features, with a layer-specific neural network.
 LASR is able to control the model precisely for generating more authentic images.
 Operating in the input embedding space, LASR naturally avoids forgetting of other concepts.
-The prompt composition ability is well maintained through a composition delta loss.
-Experiments on a set of few-shot subject images show that LASR is advantageous on all the three criteria than the representative subject-driven methods, Textual Inversion and DreamBooth.
+In addition, we propose a composition delta loss to well maintain the prompt composition ability under subject guidance.
+Experiments on a set of few-shot subject images validate that LASR is advantageous on all the three criteria than the representative subject-driven methods, Textual Inversion and DreamBooth.
 >

 ## Description